Flone-dnb/FBugReporter/README.md

 # Client

+<h2>OTP</h2>
+When you will login for the first time, the server will request you to scan a QR code with OTP.<br>
+You have to use an app to scan a QR code for OTPs, for example, Google Authenticator and FreeOTP were cofirmed to work correctly with FBugReporter.

+<h2>Theme Customization</h2>
 On first start, the client will create a theme file <b>theme.ini</b> next to the binary file.<br>
 You can customize values in this theme file.
 In order for them to be applied, restart the client.